slorber/GazeDetect-Website/docs/calibration/introduction.md

 8. In case you are not satisfied with your performance, just reload the page and try again.

 :::warning
 If any discomfort is felt while performing the warmup excercises, please stop using GazeDetect and talk to a medical professional.
+Furthermore, the callibration module must be finished before taking any of the other tests, or else the results may be inaccurate.
 :::